Let’s compare Mitsubishi’s extended warranty to third-party auto warranties.

 CarShield has provided protection for over 1 million vehicles and is the largest extended auto warranty provider in the U.S.

 With that many customers, it’s easy to believe there are thousands of customer reviews to read and shape your opinion.
-On Trustpilot, CarShield was rated four out of five stars.
-While 68 percent of customer reviews were “excellent”, 13 percent were “bad.”
+On Trustpilot, CarShield was rated 4.1 out of 5.0 stars.
+While 68 percent of customer reviews were “excellent”, 14 percent were “bad.”
 Learn more about CarShield reviews here.

 While some auto warranty companies offer only limited coverage for high-mileage cars, CarShield’s Platinum plan provides comprehensive coverage, and high-mileage cars are eligible.
 CarShield offers coverage up to 200,000 miles, far beyond what you can get with a Mitsubishi extended warranty.